-This column was first published in The Tablet in September 2005.
+This column was first published in The Tablet in September 2005, and republished here at The Catholic Astronomer in 2015.
 Of course, as we all know, the discussions talked about here finally came to their climax in August 2006 with the definition of a "Dwarf Planet" as I described here.

 During the Council of Nicaea, so the story goes, tempers ran so high over the question of defining Jesus’ human and divine natures that fist fights broke out in the streets.
 Our councils this past month were much smaller, but no less heated.
 In Brazil, Norway, and Britain, various subsets of an International Astronomical Union (IAU) Working Group met in August and September to finally try to define a planet.

 Although our working group has been around for more than a year (I wrote about it here in April, 2004) the situation reached a crisis this summer with the announcement of the particulars for a body temporarily designated 2003 UB313.
 It’s ten billion miles from the Sun, in an orbit is even more eccentric than Pluto’s, and tilted 45 degrees from the rest of the planets.
 In fact, UB313 was actually found near its farthest point from the Sun.
 But faint as it is, for us to see it at its present brightness even now, it almost certainly must be larger than Pluto.

 [Actually, it turns out to be 50 km smaller than Pluto...]